 Relationship health score is calculated for primary care and specialty practices.
-Two aspects of practice collaboration are evaluated to best serve our collective members: electronic tools integration and adherence to administrative processes.
+Two aspects of practice collaboration are evaluated to best serve our collective members: program engagement and administration.
 Scores are the weighted average of points earned over points available.

-Relationship Health Score Attribution method Unique provider ID/specialty combination Timeframe Varies based on indicator (2020 results) Unit of evaluation (Yes, No, N/A) Electronic tools integration I Electronic billing Access to electronic medical record data through FIGmd Provider roster data accuracy via CAQHProView Adherence to administrative processes Use of CareFirst Direct Minimum observations At least two of four indicators or composites must be reported to get a score.
+Relationship Health Score Relationship Health Score Attribution method Unique provider ID/specialty combination Timeframe Varies based on indicator (2023 results) Unit of evaluation (Yes, No, N/A) Program Engagement Submitting clinical data through FIGmd or supplemental data files Participation in PCMH, EOC, and ACO value-based care models Administration Use of electronic claims submission, remittances and payments Meeting reporting requirements using CAQH ProView solution Routine use of CareFirst Direct Minimum observations At least two of five indicators or composites must be reported to get a score.
 Overall methodology Associated points are earned in each indicator.
-Each indicator is worth 25 points for a total of 100 possible points.
+Each indicator is worth 20 points for a total of 100 possible points.
 The score is a weighted average of each category (sum of all points earned/total points possible).
-Methodology: Electronic billing Practices receive 25 points if they currently do all the following: Submit claims electronically to CareFirst Receive an on-line 835 Electronic funds transfer Results for this indicator were measured as of July 31, 2020.
-Methodology: Access to electronic medical records data through FIGmd Practices will receive 25 points if they are enrolled in FIGmd.
-Results for this indicator were measured as of July 31, 2020.
+Methodology: Electronic claims submission, remittances and payments Practices receive 20 points if they currently do all the following: Submit claims electronically to CareFirst Receive an on-line 835 Electronic funds transfer Results for this indicator were measured as of October 31, 2023.
+Methodology: Submitting clinical data through FIGmd or supplemental data files Practices will receive 20 points if they are submitting clinical data through FIGmd or supplemental data files.
+Results for this indicator were measured as of October 31, 2023.

-Relationship Health Score Relationship Health Score Methodology: Provider roster data accuracy via CAQH ProView Practices receive 25 points if the practitioners associated with the practice completed their attestations within every 120 day requirement in CAQH ProView.
-Practitioners who are not required to utilize CAQH ProView, such as delegated practitioners and those practitioners who are not active on CareFirst's network roster, are not included in the scoring.
-Results for this indicator were measured as of July 31, 2020.
-Methodology: Practices receive 25 points if they have an active user within CareFirst Direct.
-CareFirst Direct usage Results for this indicator were measured as of July 31, 2020.
+Relationship Health Score Methodology: Provider roster data Practices receive 20 points if the practitioners associated with the practice completed their attestations within every 120 day requirement in CAQH ProView. accuracy via CAQH ProView Practitioners who are not required to utilize CAQH ProView, such as delegated practitioners and those practitioners who are not active on CareFirst's network roster, are not included in the scoring.
+Results for this indicator were measured as of October 31, 2023.
+Methodology: Practices receive 20 points if they have an active user within CareFirst Direct.
+CareFirst Direct usage Results for this indicator were measured as of October 31, 2023.
+Methodology: Value-Based Engagement Practices receive 20 points if they are participating in the PCMH, EOC, or ACO models